-Dr. Mina Sartipi is a Program Leader for Urban Science & Technology at University of Tennessee Chattanooga (UTC).
-She is also a UC Foundation Professor at the Computer Science and Engineering Department, where she leads the Smart Communications and Analysis Lab (SCAL).
-She recieved her B.S. in Electrical Engineering from Sharif University of Technology, Tehran, Iran in 2001 and her M.S., and Ph.D. degrees in Electrical and Computer Engineering from Georgia Tech in 2003 and 2006, respectively.
+Dr. Mina Sartipi is the Director of the Center for Urban Informatics and Progress (CUIP) at the University of Tennessee at Chattanooga, where she is a UC Foundation Professor in the Computer Science and Engineering Department.
+She also leads the Smart Communications and Analysis Lab (SCAL).
+Dr. Sartipi is a faculty member of Data Science and Engineering at the Bredesen Center for Interdisciplinary Research and Graduate Education at the University of Tennessee Knoxville.
+She received her B.S. in Electrical Engineering from Sharif University of Technology, Tehran, Iran in 2001 and her M.S., and Ph.D. degrees in Electrical and Computer Engineering from Georgia Tech in 2003 and 2006, respectively.

 Dr. Sartipi’s research interests are in the area of communications and data science, in particular advanced wireless communications and data analysis for smart healthcare and urban futures.
 She has served as the technical program chair of conferences in the areas of wireless communications and networking.
 Additionally, Dr. Sartipi has been called on to review several papers on data compression and error control coding for various IEEE, ACM, and EURASIP conferences and journals in the past several years.

 Dr. Khashayar Kotobi received his B.S. in Electrical Engineering from the University of Tehran in 2009, his M.S. in Telecommunication from Delft University of Technology in 2011, and his Ph.D. in Electrical Engineering from Pennsylvania State University, University Park, in 2017.